GregAbram/ibex/README.md

 Command line tools are included in the repo.
 TO use these conveniently, add the repo root directory to your PATH environment variable.

+- **MkMap sigmap [-r] [-nodisplay] [-e unreliability_map] [-e unreliability_value] [-o omap]** Create a 2D colormap.
+The map will interpolate from the sigmap on the left to the unreliability map on the right, which may be a constant greyscale value given by the -e parameter, defaulting to 0.4.
+By default the 2D colormap will be displayed unless the [-nodisplay] flag is given.
+The interpolation will be linear unless the [-o omap] argument is given; if it is, it will control the interpolation.
+If the [-r] option is given, the sigmap will be reversed.
+The output file will be named according to the sigmap, the unreliability mapping, and the interpolation model.
 - **Csv2Ibx csv [csv...] ibx** read a set of csv files in original format into an IBEX instance and save it as an ibx file
 - **ApplyCmap2D ibx cmap sigvar relvar directory** Apply the given 2D colormap to the specified variables in the input data file, produucing one image file for each timestep
 - **Ibex2Gscale ibx varname** render a grey-scale image of the named variable of each timestep of the data.